 1. Jurassic Park (1993)

 When I was a kid and dinosaurs were insanely popular, it was because of this movie right here.
 It’s still amazing and holds up well which surprises me as an adult.
 The last time I watched it, I couldn't believe how good the computer generated dinosaurs still looked.
 I've mentioned this before, but Sam Neill has an amazing skill that I notice particularly in this movie – he has the ability to look as if he’s truly amazed.
-Of course, I find this especially admirable because he was looking at nothing while pretending to look at dinosaurs.
+Of course, I find this especially admirable because he was looking at nothing while pretending to look at dinosaurs.2.
+King Kong (1933)

 This movie has some issues which were pretty typical for the time.
 Sexism and racism run rampant.
 But, even though a lot of the action, animals, and stop motion are outdated; it doesn't bother me, it still works in modernity.
 This film was a lot more disturbing than I thought it would be, but it really held my attention.
 Plus, who doesn't want to see dinosaurs fight a giant gorilla for a human woman?
-Authors and filmmakers have consistently been fascinated with the concept of having people and dinosaurs together in the same period, as it was obviously impossible in the real world.
+Authors and filmmakers have consistently been fascinated with the concept of having people and dinosaurs together in the same period, as it was obviously impossible in the real world.3.
+Fantasia (1940)

 The cavemen/cannibal tribesmen aspect was obviously just a facet of this multi-plot juggernaut of a film.
 There was certainly a lot going on here, but I had never seen Tom Hanks as a caveman type character before and I like his “team up with the future” in that of Halle Berry.
 Plus, who could ever ever forget Hugh Grant as an insane cannibal.
-I was so pleasantly surprised to see him do something so unlike himself.
+I was so pleasantly surprised to see him do something so unlike himself.5.
+The Tree of Life (2011)

 This movie definitely has its confusing bits, but it generally left me with a pretty great feeling.
 Sometimes instead of trying to figure out every aspect of a movie, I like to just let it sort of wash over me and see how I feel and what my immediate response is.
 The prehistoric aspect to this movie was a nice little added surprise.